 The basis of any essay is the reading you have done.
 There is no shortcut; the more knowledge you have, the better.
 A critical approach starts with active rather than passive reading.
 A statement in a book or article is not necessarily a "fact", just the argument of that writer.
 Make your reading an active process: question everything, compare and contrast with other authors/views, link to your own experience.
 Try to capture this process in your notetaking, whatever your style, identifying your thoughts and questions as you go along; these will inform your essay.

-There are numerous suggestions for critical questions you can use to analyse the literature but they depend on the type of information you are reading.
-This Critical reading grid is a generic set of questions to encourage critical enqagement with your reading.
-The Critical notetaking form accompaines it to record your answers.
+There are numerous suggestions for critical questions you can use to analyse the literature, but they depend on the type of information you are reading.
+This Critical reading grid is a generic set of questions to encourage critical engagement with your reading.
+The Critical notetaking form accompanies it to record your answers.

 Critical Reading Tutorials